-- Offerings for beginner, mid-level, and advanced skiers.
 As the sport of skiing has evolved in the past few decades, so has ski school—formerly a place for kids to spend their mornings, it’s now an opportunity for skiers of all levels to polish their abilities.
 All ski schools will offer instruction for beginners—but what about for those who have been skiing for years and want to get a few pointers from an instructor?
-Furthermore, what about advanced skiers who would like an instructor’s input on a particular technique?
+Furthermore, what about advanced skiers who would like an instructor’s input on a particular technique, like powder skiing or doing better on moguls?
 If you’re a non-traditional ski school attendee, make sure to communicate with the mountain to see if they offer the kind of instruction you’re seeking.

 widely across the country as well as internationally.
 Ski instructors at small, local mountains are often high school or college students on winter break who don’t have any formal certifications—they’re simply experienced skiers.
 By contrast, instructors at larger, more well-known mountains tend to be certified in CPR and have some kind of informal medical training.
 They also have some level of standing and certification by a ski instructor governing board.
 When you’re evaluating ski schools across mountains, consider thinking about the skiing abilities of the person who is enrolling in ski school (whether that’s yourself, your child, or someone else) and how much the instructors at a particular ski school would be able to do in case of an emergency.
 If your child has been on the mountain a number of times and can ski independently, you may be comfortable sending them to ski school at a local mountain—but parents of an absolutely new beginner may want to enroll their child at a ski school with a regimented instructor training program.

-- Packages.
 It’s no secret that skiing is an expensive sport—and so is ski school.
-To help defray costs, however, some ski schools offer package deals where boots, skis, poles, the cost of meals, and the cost of ski school can come at a hefty discount if purchased for multiple days.
+To help defray costs, however, some ski schools offer package deals where the kids skis, boots, poles, the cost of meals, and the cost of ski school can come at a hefty discount if purchased for multiple days.
 Though some mountains may openly advertise these packages on their site, others may be for “insiders only”—meaning you’ll have to call the ticket office directly to inquire about them.
 It may mean a little extra legwork for you, but could ultimately result in some giant savings.

-- Discounts.
 As skiing is a pricey sport, mountains generally offer discounts to children, students, seniors, military veterans, and occasionally teachers.
 However, these discounts are not consistently applied to the total cost of ski school—so if you or the person you’re enrolling in ski school falls into one of these groups, it’s worth picking up the phone and talking to the ticket office.
+While you are at it, see if they offer discounts on things like ski rentals and gear (although kids skis are not very expensive compared to adult skis).
 They may offer you an unadvertised discount for ski school simply because you asked.
 Hey, the worst thing they can say is “no.”